Mik3Tab/Mik3Tab/README.md

 👋 Hi!
 I’m Miguel Talavera

 🧙 My interests have been always involved with tech since i was a kid.
-As a result, I decided to make web development my area of expertise.
+As a result, I decided to make web development my professional career.

 🌱 I have a degree in CFGS Web Apps Development, also I've done a Full-stack Web Development Bootcamp in The Bridge.
 I've been working with technologies such as: HTML5, CSS3, Javascript & Typescript w/ React / Angular on the frontend side alongise MySQL w/ Sequelize / MongoDB / Express on the backend side.
 All of those projects merged in MERN & MEAN stack projects.